ignatandrei/patterns/src/patternsSite/docs/patterns/Factory.md

 ## Homework

-having multiple types of drinks( water, tea, coffee) with an IDrink interface  create a factory method ( with a parameter ) to create a drink
+having multiple types of drinks( water, tea, coffee) with an IDrink interface  create a factory method ( with a parameter ) to create a drink.    <br />